Skip to main content

 Dawet

-Refreshing Javanese coconut milk drink with pandan-flavored rice flour jelly and palm sugar syrup, served over ice.
-Perfect cooling beverage for tropical heat.
-Bright green color from pandan.
+A Javanese coconut milk drink with pandan-flavored rice flour jelly and palm sugar syrup, served over ice.
+The pandan gives it a bright green color, and it is exactly what you want in the heat.

 otherCold